 Immigration is at the heart of Canadian culture and industry.
 Over seven million foreign-born individuals call this country home and, over the next three years, we will welcome over a million more.
 Developed by leading immigration practitioners and academics from across the country and operating under the direction and stewardship of Academic Director Sharry Aiken — one of Canada's foremost experts in the field of immigration law — the Graduate Diploma in Immigration and Citizenship Law is setting a new standard for immigration consultants.

 The Graduate Diploma is designed for individuals who are looking to enter Canada’s immigration sector, as well as those seeking to enhance their skills and competencies about the immigration system to support their existing profession.
-The courses are aligned with the Immigration Consultants of Canada Regulatory Council’s (ICCRC) essential competencies for Regulated Canadian Immigration Consultants, and provide students with a deep understanding of Canadian immigration and citizenship law and procedures, as well as the knowledge and skills necessary for successful practice in a variety of professional roles.
+The courses are aligned with the College of Immigration and Citizenship Consultants (CICC) essential competencies for Regulated Canadian Immigration Consultants, and provide students with a deep understanding of Canadian immigration and citizenship law and procedures, as well as the knowledge and skills necessary for successful practice in a variety of professional roles.

 Upon successful completion of this program, students will receive a Graduate Diploma in Immigration and Citizenship Law, which is recognized as a Graduate Diploma or “G.Dip” accreditation by Queen's University.
-While this program is delivered by Queen’s Faculty of Law, obtaining a G.Dip does not constitute a Juris Doctor (JD) degree or qualify graduates to practice law in Canada.
-To become an accredited Regulated Canadian Immigration Consultant, applicants are required to write the Immigration Consultants of Canada Regulatory Council’s (ICCRC) Entry-to-Practice Exam and meet all of the mandatory requirements outlined in the ICCRC’s registration guide.
+Obtaining a G.Dip does not constitute a Juris Doctor (JD) degree or qualify graduates to practice law in Canada.
+To become an accredited Regulated Canadian Immigration Consultant, applicants are required to write the College of Immigration and Citizenship Consultant's (CICC) Entry-to-Practice Exam and meet all of the mandatory requirements outlined in the CCIC’s registration guide.